seydar/jjavrum/README.md

 * # of words not in dictionary (foreign words, degrammaticization)
 * frequency list of n-grams (1, 2, 3 word phrases)
   -> take top 5, cut down if results are better
+* "writing down the word" vs "writing the word down"

 # Text

+Collect features for individual papers (that is the smallest unit) as well as a writer's cumulative anthology